 New World Nannies Are Here To Stay

-We hope this piece of research helps both families and nannies understand how the nannying landscape is changing and where the tensions exist.
+We hope this rolling research helps families and nannies understand how the nannying landscape is changing and where tensions exist.

-We also hope this piece helps ‘New World Nannies’ plot their career course.
-The sector is changing, but if you can embrace it and adapt, there is opportunity to do well in this most challenging of climates.
+And we hope this piece helps ‘New World Nannies’ plot their career course.
+The sector is changing, but if you can embrace it and adapt, there is an opportunity to do well in this challenging climate.

-Look at the market, work out where you are willing to go and where you can stand-out.
-Then build a career path and CV based on that plan.
-Remember, no living nannies have been through this before.
-So be brave and find the opportunities that best work for you.
+Look at the market and determine where you are willing to go and stand out.
+Then, build a career path and CV based on that plan.

 We are Army of Nannies

 Army of Nannies is an online nanny-finding platform that helps nannies and families find each other.